 But it’s actually a little stuff you ignore that have the potential of causing expensive and time-consuming problems.
 A contract is an agreement either to do or not to do something; it is a legally binding document that clearly outlines an agreement between two parties so that the “object” is achieved while preventing disputes or litigation.

-Whether you are skilled at creating art, specialized in some activity, or you do a freelance recording as an artist, you would need a contract because human relationships could be messy, and memories are imperfect.
+Whether you are skilled at creating art, specialized in some activity, or you do a freelance recording as an artist, you would need an artist agreement template because human relationships could be messy, and memories are imperfect.
 Although a contract may not prevent you from all complexities and probable ambiguity in communications, it can bring about clarity and consensus between you as a freelancer and your client.

 The following are essential elements in a good artist contract that would protect a freelance agent and his client.